 - Federal law caps the total amount of outpatient therapy services (physical, occupational, and speech-language therapy) a Medicare beneficiary can receive each calendar year.
 For people with Parkinson’s, annual therapy service costs often exceed the annual limit.
 While there is an exceptions process for Medicare reimbursement of medically necessary therapy services, it must be reauthorized every year by Congress.

-- PAN, along with other members of the Therapy Cap Coalition, successfully advocated for a three-month extension of the Medicare therapy caps exceptions process through the end of March 2014.
+- PAN, along with other members of the Therapy Cap Coalition, successfully advocated for a year-long extension of the Medicare therapy caps exceptions process through the end of March 2015.

 - PAN continues to advocate for a permanent fix of the therapy caps and supports the Medicare Access to Rehabilitation Services Act of 2013 (H.R.
 713/S. 367), which would permanently remove the burdensome caps.

-- In June, PAN released a new factsheet about the Medicare therapy caps and the Improvement Standard to help quick information on these important topics.
+- In June, PAN released a new factsheet about the Medicare therapy caps and the Improvement Standard to help provide information on these important topics.

-- In January, CMS issued a proposed rule for Medicare Part D that would remove antidepressants as a "protected class" under Medicare Part D. Currently, under the Medicare program, Part D prescription drug plans must cover all or substantially all of drugs in six classes: anti-retrovirals; immunosuppressants; antidepressants; anti-psychotics; anti-convulsant agents; and anti-neoplastics.
-The proposed rule would have removed the "protected" status for antidepressants and immunosuppressants in Calendar Year (CY) 2015 and anti-psychotics in CY 2016, which would have negatively impacted the Parkinson's community.
+- In January, CMS issued a proposed rule for Medicare Part D that would remove antidepressants as a "protected class" under Medicare Part D. The proposed rule would have removed the "protected" status for antidepressants and immunosuppressants in Calendar Year (CY) 2015 and anti-psychotics in CY 2016.
 Thanks to advocacy from PAN and other stakeholders, CMS announced in March it would not pursue the controversial proposal to remove the protected classes.